Resonant transitions due to changing boundaries: Introduction

-In this paper, we analyze the dynamics of a quantum particle confined into a box whose walls are moving, and in particular we will focus on the possibility of exploiting moving boundaries to resonantly stimulate the system.
-Following the approach of our previous work~\cite{ref:Anza2014}, we recast the original problem into the problem of a particle in a static box governed by a time-dependent Hamiltonian.
-The time-dependence of the boundary is then converted into a time-dependence of the relevant effective Hamiltonian acting in the fictitious static domain.
-Of course, if the walls move periodically, the effective time-dependent Hamiltonian will be periodic too, and with the same frequency.
-Through the exploitation of a time-dependent perturbative approach, we single out the presence of specific resonant transitions which is immediately traceable back to the analysis of the Fourier transform of the velocity of the boundary compared with the natural transition frequencies of the physical system.
-We will concentrate on two-dimensional problems but our results are immediately extendable to the three-dimensional case, and of course are essentially valid also for one-dimensional systems.
+In Ref.~\cite{ref:Anza2015} we have shown that the problem of a particle confined in a two-dimensional (or three-dimensional) box with moving boundaries can be traced back to the problem of a particle with a varying mass, confined within a static box and subjected to a time-dependent potential.
+Following such an approach, we recast the original problem into the problem of a particle in a static box governed by a time-dependent effective Hamiltonian.
+It is intuitive and will be proven that if the walls move periodically, the effective time-dependent Hamiltonian will be periodic too, and with the same frequency.
+Through the exploitation of a time-dependent perturbative approach, we single out the presence of specific resonant transitions which are immediately traceable back to the analysis of the Fourier transform of the velocity of the boundary compared with the natural transition frequencies of the physical system.
+We will focus on two-dimensional problems but our results are immediately extendable to the three-dimensional case, and of course are essentially valid also for one-dimensional systems.

 The paper is organized as follows.
-In the next section we present the physical problem, the relevant mathematical formulation and the proper unitary transformation which removes the boundary motion and make it \lq replaced\rq\, by a time-dependent term in the Hamiltonian.
+In the next section we introduce the physical problem, the relevant mathematical formulation and the proper unitary transformation which removes the boundary motion and make it \lq replaced\rq\, by a time-dependent term in the Hamiltonian.
 In the subsequent section we introduce the perturbative treatment singling out the presence of resonances and discussing the role of the Fourier transform of the boundary motion.
-In section \ref{sec:OscillatingCircle} we specialize the previous results to the case of a two-dimensional circular box whose radius is oscillating at a single frequency.
+In section \ref{sec:OscillatingCircle} we specialize the previous results to the case of a two-dimensional circular box.
 Finally, in section \ref{sec:Conclusion} we give some conclusive remarks.